 My background is in Computer Science, with a major in medical image processing.
 I’m working on backend software development on Linux, and am happy doing a lot of systems administration and build automation (some call it devops).

 I am on a lifelong journey to get away from cloud systems (think of it as “de-google-ification”), both for learning purposes and due to personal beliefs about Free Software.
-I like to call this a “selfhosted effort” (trying to self-host as much of my personal infrastructure as possible), hence the title of this blog.
+I like to call this a “selfhosted effort” (trying to self-host as much of my personal infrastructure as possible), which prompts me to title this blog “my toolbox”.

 My motivation for starting this website was to give back to the community, and hope to convey technical concepts, small tricks and stray thoughts.
 Mostly things I’ve repeated enough times to write down.
 But also ideas that I couldn’t find written anywhere else, and have foolishly decided were original.

 I would love to hear feedback about this site’s content.
 One can reach me by email by replacing the words before the @ with “blog” in the following address: email@example.com.
 Email sent to the wrong address (with “blackhole” prefix) will be thrown into the sun (blackholed).
 This charade game is meant to avoid spam… We’ll see how effective that is.